cablelabs/micronets-mso-portal-stub/README.md

 	}

 ### Submit CSR:
-Method: POST,  Content-Type: application/json
+Method: POST

-The registration token and the CSR are supplied in the POST body as JSON.

-**NOTE:** The CSR, wifiCert and caCert are base64 encoded to preserve line endings. **REQUIRED!**
+The CSR is submitted to the CA. A wifi certificate is created and signed.
+The wifi certificate, CA certificate are base64 encoded and returned as JSON along with subscriber metadata.

 #### url: `/ca/cert/`

+Header Fields:

+    Content-Type: "application/json"
+    Authorization: "<Registration Token>""

+POST data:

     {
-      "token": "<token>",
       "csr": "<base64 encoded CSR>"
     }

+**NOTE:** The CSR, wifiCert and caCert are base64 encoded to preserve line endings. **REQUIRED!**

 #### response:
 The response is ultimately returned to the device.